 The best things to do in Dalat, Vietnam, written by an expert!

-This lovely city is the capital of the Lâm Đồng Province in Vietnam’s Highlands.
+Da Lat is the capital of the Lâm Đồng Province in Vietnam’s Highlands.

 Dalat means different things to different people.
 The city’s made a name for itself as Vietnam’s premier couples destination.

 But there’s much more to Dalat than that.